Image Demoireing in RAW and sRGB Domains: Methodology

-Concretely, shallow features $\mathbf{F}_{raw}$ and $\mathbf{F}_{rgb}$ are initially extracted using a convolutional layer and the Dilated Channel Attention Block (DCAB).
+Concretely, shallow features $\mathbf{F}_{raw}$ and $\mathbf{F}_{rgb}$ are respectively extracted from the input data $\mathbf{I}_{raw}$ and $\mathbf{I}_{rgb}$ using a convolutional layer and the Dilated Channel Attention Block (DCAB).
 It is worth noting that a down-sampling layer is applied to the sRGB data to ensure the uniformity of feature shapes.
-Then, we apply SCDM to acquire pre-demoiréd features $\mathbf{D}_{raw}$ and $\mathbf{D}_{rgb}$ in RAW stage and RGB stage, respectively.
-GFM is introduced in the skip-connection of SCDM for raw features, enabling adaptive differentiation between texture details and moiré patterns through feature gating.
+Then, we apply SCDM to acquire pre-demoiréd features $\mathbf{D}_{raw}$ and $\mathbf{D}_{rgb}$ in RAW branch and RGB branch, respectively.
+GFM is introduced in the skip-connection of SCDM for RAW features, enabling adaptive differentiation between texture details and moiré patterns through feature gating.
 Similarly, FSM is utilized to to mitigate moiré patterns in the frequency domain.
 More details will be given in Sec.~\ref{sec:method_scdm}.
-Subsequently, RGISP is designed to realize a raw-to-rgb conversion, acquiring $\mathbf{D}_{out}$.
+Subsequently, RGISP is designed to realize a RAW-to-sRGB conversion, generating $\mathbf{D}_{out}$.
 RGISP incorporates color information from coarsely demoiréd sRGB features $\mathbf{D}_{rgb}$ in a cross-attention mechanism, which will be introduced in Sec.~\ref{sec:method_rgisp}.
-For the final image reconstruction, 4 RSTBs~\cite{liang2021swinir} are utilized for their advantages in building long-range dependencies for global tone mapping and detail refinement.
+For the final image reconstruction, 4 RSTBs~\cite{liang2021swinir} are utilized to generate sRGB output $\mathbf{\hat{Y}}_{rgb}$ for their advantages in building long-range dependencies for global tone mapping and detail refinement.